 Basic earnings per share is calculated by dividing income (loss) applicable to common shares by the weighted average common shares outstanding for the period.
 Diluted earnings per share is calculated by dividing income (loss) applicable to common shares by the weighted average common shares outstanding for the period plus the dilutive effect (unless such effect is anti-dilutive) of potential common shares (approximately 125,000,000 shares as of June 30, 2005).
-No exercise of stock options, purchase rights, stock purchase warrants, or the conversion of senior notes, debentures, preferred stock, or cumulative preferred dividends was assumed during the three fiscal years ended June 30, 2005 because the assumed exercise of these securities would be anti-dilutive.
+No exercise of stock options, purchase rights, stock purchase warrants, or the conversion of senior notes, debentures, preferred stock, or cumulative preferred dividends was assumed during the three fiscal years ended June 30, 2005 or the three months ended September 30, 2005 and 2004 because the assumed exercise of these securities would be anti-dilutive.